akveo/react-native-ui-kitten/docs/assets/articles/customization.md

 ### Overview
-`react-native-ui-kitten` components have very flexible customization ability.
+Customization of `react-native-ui-kitten` is really easy and very extensible.
+This feature allows to create beautiful and flexible component styles in a simple and elegant way.

 ### rkType